 Signing off and toasting: To measuring blogging success with the metrics that matter!

 Over to you

 Which metrics matter the most to you?
 Which ones do you already track?
 Which ones will you start tracking?
-Have I missed any critical ones (stay tuned for part 2)?
+Have I missed any critical ones (here’s part 2 all about traffic over time)?

 Health & Wellness Pros:

 You’ll learn exactly the things you need to turn your blog into a marketing tool that consistently grows your business.

 Find out more about the Blog Post Optimization Plan.